 CFTC does not release the data for all currencies.
 The data is only available for the following twelve currencies: Australian dollar (AUD), Brazilian real (BRL), Canadian dollar (CAD), Swiss franc (CHF), Euro (EUR), Pound Sterling (GBP), Japanese yen (JPY), Mexican peso (MXN), New Zealand dollar (NZD), Russian rouble (RUB), Turkish lira (TRY), US dollar (USD) and South African rand (ZAR).

-Data is reviewed and updated every Friday.
+Data is reviewed and updated every Friday (or Saturday).